Welcome to the THF Monthly Kukai.

 Writing for The Haiku Foundation Monthly Kukai

 On the first day of each month The Haiku Foundation will announce the kukai theme for that month.
 This theme should be the topic of your poem, and may be stated (by using the theme word or words) or implied.
 Form may be traditional (three-line, 5-7-5) or free (various numbers of lines and/or syllables).
 Season words (kigo) may or may not be used at the poet’s discretion.
 A poet may submit one poem per theme.
 All poems must be the original, unpublished work of the author.
+In order to maintain the spirit and fairness of the kukai, a poem that has appeared anywhere with its author's name cannot be allowed for submission.

 Please use the Kukai submission form below to enter your poem, and then press Submit to send your entry.
 No other submissions will be recognized or honored.
 Once a poem is submitted it cannot be revised.
 All poems must be signed (that is, no “anonymous” poems will be accepted, and the Submit button will not be available until both Name, Email, and Place of Residence fields are filled in).
 Poets will not receive acknowledgment of their submissions.
 Poems will be accepted from the announcement of the theme through midnight of the 15th of that month.
 All poets are eligible to participate.
 Administrators of the kukai are ineligible to submit poems.
 Your submission form to us should look something like this: